A smart facade demonstrator via 4D-printed hygro-responsive and variable stiffnessbioplastic composites

 ICD Institute for Computational Design and Construction, University of Stuttgart

-Yasaman Tahouni, Dylan Wood (PI), Prof. A. Menges
+Yasaman Tahouni, Tiffany Cheng, Dylan Wood (PI), Prof. A. Menges

 IKT Institut für Kunststofftechnik, University of Stuttgart